 With the onset of “kitten season,” it’s no surprise that June has been designated as Adopt a Shelter Cat Month.

 If you’ve been thinking of adopting a cat, now is the time to do it.
 And even if you can’t adopt, you can still help out by donating your time, cash or supplies.

 1. Adopt the Truly Needy

 Yes, kittens are adorable, but if you can resist their universal appeal, please consider adopting a cat who truly needs a home.

-- Black Cats: The most common kinds of cat in shelters are black, especially short-hairs.
-Seeing so many “identical” cats, potential adopters often bypass them for something less common — thus more unusual and interesting.
-Superstitions about black cats bringing bad luck don’t help either.
+- Black cats: The most common kinds of cat in shelters are black, especially shorthairs.
+Seeing so many “identical” cats, potential adopters often bypass them for something less common — and what they perceive is more unusual and interesting.
+Superstitions about black cats bringing bad luck don’t help this situation either.

-- Senior Cats: With so many other younger cats available, kitties over 10 years old have little chance of being adopted.
-God help them if they’re over 15!
-Cats can live a looooonnnnngggg time and can remain happy, healthy, frisky and affectionate well into double digits.
+- Senior cats: With so many other younger cats available, kitties over 10 years old have little chance of being adopted — and if they’re over 15, it gets even worse.
+Cats can live a long, long time and can remain happy, healthy, frisky and affectionate well into the double digits.

-- Adult Bonded Pairs: Not many things are sadder than an abandoned pair of adult cats who are bonded to each other.
-Few enough people are interested in adopting adult cats, let alone a pair that loves each other deeply.
-You just know they’re going to be separated…
+- Adult bonded pairs: Not many things are sadder than an abandoned pair of adult cats who are bonded to each other.
+Few people are interested in adopting adult cats, let alone a pair of kitties who love each other deeply.
+You just know they’re going to be separated.